Macb3th/dartlang.org/src/site/docs/tutorials/connect-dart-html/errors-warnings.markdown

 Compile-time errors prevent your program from running at all.
 Run-time errors result in exceptions.

-Finish typing the complete line of code and the red 'x' disappears.
+Finish typing the complete line of code OR semi-colon (;), and the red 'x' disappears.

-##Warnings

 **Tip:** Save your file with **File > Save**.
 In some versions of Dart Editor, you need to save the file and start typing again before a newly imported library is detected.

+##Warnings

-Now delete the line of code that calls print().
-And start typing the function call to query().
+Now delete the line of code that calls print(), and start typing the function call to query().
 Stop after you type the first parenthesis.
 Note that Dart Editor helpfully provides a matching parenthesis.
 Note also that Dart Editor displays